Covid 19 coronavirus: What needs to happen before alert level 1 as Kiwis back Labour in the polls

 With community transmission likely ruled out, the risk was a new intrusion through the border if there were any gaps in the control or a problem with contact isolation, she said.

-Now was the time to "check, check and double-check" and ensure New Zealand had a long-term plan for testing and contact tracing.
+Now was the time to "check, check and double-check" and ensure New Zealand had a long-term plan for testing and contact tracing, she said.

 The warning comes as the Ministry of Health prepares to launch a "digital diary" app to help Kiwis log where they've been without handing over their personal details to businesses.